Latest From Our Articles

 • Modifications in mood

-Children may be more prone to EMF sensitivity than adults because their skin is thinner and they have a higher percentage of water in their tissues, making them more susceptible to EMF effects.
+Children may be more susceptible to EMF sensitivity than adults because their skin is thinner and they have a higher percentage of water in their tissues.

-Childhood malignancies have also been linked to closeness to high-EMF places such as radio and high-voltage power lines, according to studies.
+Childhood malignancies have also been linked to exposure to places with high EMF such as radio and high-voltage power lines according to studies.

-Electrosensitivity and Sleep Exposure to EMF has been proven to have a negative impact on natural circadian rhythm function, interfering with quality sleep in several studies.
+Electrosensitivity and exposure to EMF have been proven to have a negative effect on natural circadian rhythm function, interfering with quality sleep in several studies.

-EMF radiation is classed as an immunosuppressant, which means it prevents your immune system from responding to a foreign material or poison, sometimes even completely.
-Toxins, germs, viruses, and pollutants like mold and pesticides can easily invade your body if this is the case.
+EMF radiation is classified as an immunosuppressant, which means it suppresses your immune system’s ability to respond to a foreign material or poison, sometimes even completely.
+Toxins, germs, viruses, and pollutants like mold and pesticides can easily invade your body if your immune system is suppressed.

-As part of their therapy procedure, doctors use large doses of radiation to completely suppress cancer patients' immune systems.
-Daily exposure to low doses of radiation, on the other hand, may unwittingly produce immunosuppression in otherwise healthy persons, which can significantly increase the chance of developing various illnesses and even chronic disease states.
+As part of their therapy procedure, doctors use large doses of radiation to completely suppress the immune systems of cancer patients.
+On the other hand, daily exposure to low doses of radiation may unwittingly cause immunosuppression in otherwise healthy people, which can significantly increase the chance of developing various illnesses and even chronic disease states.

-Repeated exposure to low-level non-ionizing radiation impaired the immune system in mice, according to one study.
-Another set of scientists discovered that exposure to these energy waves had the same immunosuppressive effects as a single dose of Diclofenac, a nonsteroidal anti-inflammatory medicine.
+Repeated exposure to low-level nonionizing radiation impairs the immune system in mice, according to one study.
+Another set of scientists discovered that exposure to these energy waves had the same immunosuppressive effects as a single dose of diclofenac, a nonsteroidal anti-inflammatory medicine.

-A weakening immune system weakens your force field, making you more vulnerable to environmental chemicals, germs, and viruses, which can cause everything from a regular cold to a variety of chronic disorders.
-EMFs have been related to the onset of a variety of long-term ailments, including: Autism, Cancer, Insomnia and other sleep issues, Depression, Anxiety, and other mental health issues, ADHD, Obesity, Asthma, and the list goes on.
+A weakening immune system weakens your force field, making you more vulnerable to environmental chemicals, germs, and viruses, which can cause everything from a regular cold to various chronic disorders.
+EMFs have been related to the onset of various long-term ailments, including autism; cancer; insomnia and other sleep issues; depression, anxiety, and other mental health issues; attention-deficit/hyperactivity disorder; obesity, asthma; and the list goes on.

-Not only that, but studies suggests that EMFs may be causing an increase in antibiotic-resistant pathogens in the body, as well as a decrease in good bacteria and an increase in harmful bacteria.
+Moreover, studies suggest that EMFs may cause an increase in antibiotic-resistant pathogens in the body, a decrease in good bacteria, and an increase in harmful bacteria.

-Chronic disease is the largest cause of death and disability worldwide, according to the World Health Organization (WHO), yet it is also the most avoidable sickness due to the myriad environmental poisons involved.
+Chronic disease is the largest cause of death and disability worldwide, according to the World Health Organization; however, it is also the most avoidable sickness due to the myriad environmental poisons involved.

-Every year, more than 300,000 people in the United States are bitten by a tick and infected with the bacteria Borrelia burgdorferi, which causes an infection and Lyme Disease.
-Lyme disease is the most frequent vector-borne disease (one spread by animal bites) in the United States.
+Every year, more than 300,000 people in the United States are bitten by a tick and infected with the bacteria Borrelia burgdorferi, which causes Lyme disease.
+Lyme disease is the most frequent vector-borne disease (spread by animal bites) in the United States.

 Fever, headache, bodily aches, exhaustion, and a skin rash are among the first symptoms.
 The symptoms are generated by the illness's inflammatory reaction, not by the infection itself.